Stay up to date with new components!

 Split Flap

-We live in the 21st century folks and we no longer have signs that work like this:
+We live in the 21st century and we no longer have signs that work like this:

 The split flap board in Philadelphia’s 30th Street Station, which was removed in 2019.

-This board, while obviously inferior to a digital display in many ways, has a certain appeal to it.
+This board, while obviously inferior to a digital display in many ways, has a lot of appeal.
 Instead of projecting pixelated LED light into your retinas, it’s actually moving and reflecting natural light.
 There’s something to the infinite resolution on this thing.

 As an ode to the train stations of my childhood, I bring you a skeuomorph split-flap web component: